gardhr/cosi/README.md

 ## Javascript API

+`function text_to_bytes(text)`

+Returns a pointer to a buffer containing the contents of a String.
+Memory management of the buffer is the responsibility of the caller (use the free() function).

+`function bytes_to_text(bytes, len)`

+Returns a String containing the contents of a buffer.
+If "len" is zero then strlen(buffer) is used.

 `function file_to_bytes(file)`

 Returns a pointer to a buffer containing the contents of a file.
 Memory management of the buffer is the responsibility of the caller (use the free() function).